 Public Health is an international, multidisciplinary peer-reviewed journal.
-It publishes original research papers, reviews and short communications on all aspects of the health of populations, including the science, art, philosophy and practice of public health.
+It publishes original papers, reviews and short communications on all aspects of the science, philosophy and practice of public health.

 Public Health considers submissions on any aspect of public health across age groups and settings.
 These include: